 Hepatitis B Vaccination – 2,000 HBV vaccine vouchers were given.

-Community Awareness – The fair was family oriented with singing and dancing performances and activities for all ages.
+Community Awareness Fair – Our event was family oriented and included singing and dancing performances and activities for all ages.
 The national and local TV stations broadcast several interviews and news stories about the event.
 An estimated 800 people attended.
-In addition to the community awareness fair, we also spent one week at the local central market distributing information and promoting awareness.
+In addition to the Community Awareness Fair, we spent one week at the local central market distributing information and promoting awareness.
 50,000 copies of five types of pamphlets, 400 copies of a poster, and 4,000 patient record books were printed and distributed to local communities.

 Due to multiple government and private sector donations and partnerships, we were able to save $17,000 from the budget for this project.
 These funds will be used for additonal health care worker training in fall 2019.

 This project will be repeated with adjustments and updates made to accommodate the lessons learned in phase one.
 Phase two will be conducted in Khovd Province in Spring 2019 under GG#1864800.